W3C DID

 .

-An example Dock DID.
+An example on-chain Dock DID.

 did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW